 - Effective separation of minerals of different specific gravities

 - Side accessible teeter water system allows customers to maintain unit without entering tank

 - Proprietary linear discharge underflow valve

 What is the maximum size particle I can feed to the Hydrosizer™?

 Because larger particles will have a more significant disturbing effect on the teetering bed as they plunge toward the bottom outlet, plus the greater potential for blockages in the discharge valve, McLanahan recommends 1/4” (6mm) as the maximum size.
 Small amounts of 3/8” (10mm) can be tolerated in larger Hydrosizers™.

 How accurate is the cut point?
 I want to make frac sand without screening.

 Hydrosizers™ approach the efficiencies of screens and exhibit the most efficient hydraulic classification; however, there are a number of factors affecting the amounts of misreporting materials.
 The amount of near-size (particles that are close to the point of separation) is the biggest factor.
 For example, when making a 40 mesh (420µm) cut, if 50% of the feed is between 30 mesh and 50 mesh (600µm and 300µm), the efficiency will be diminished.
 In addition, finer cuts tend to be less efficient.
-Ultimately, due to the importance of the final gradations of frac sand products, it is expected that dry screening using specialised screening machines will be necessary.
+Ultimately, due to the importance of the final gradations of frac sand products, it is expected that dry screening using specialized screening machines will be necessary.

 Why has McLanahan commenced manufacturing Round Hydrosizers™ versus the square units made for the last 40 years?